wpilibsuite/frc-docs/source/docs/beta/beta-getting-started/accessing-the-beta-project.rst

 .. image:: images/accessing-the-beta-project/login.png
    :alt: Logging in to the collab TeamForge site.

 Open your web browser and browse to `<https://usfirst.collab.net>`__.
-Near the top left corner of the page enter the username and password provided in the Beta test email you received, then click "Log In".
+Near the top left corner of the page enter your TeamForge username and password then click "Log In".

 Opening the Beta Project
 ------------------------